CTRAPS: CTAP Client Impersonation and API Confusion on FIDO2: Background and System Model

 \subsection{System Model}

-Figure~\ref{fig:threat-model} shows the standard FIDO2 system model~\cite{fidoall-specs}, composed by an authenticator, a client, and a relying party.
+We adopt the official FIDO2 system model~\cite{fidoall-specs}.
+Figure~\ref{fig:threat-model} shows the system model's four entities: authenticator, client, relying party, and user.
 The user connects the authenticator to the client to authenticate on a service hosted by the relying party.
-The entities support up to CTAP2.2 and WebAuthnL2 (i.e., the latest and supposedly most secure FIDO2 protocols).
-We describe each entity in detail.
+The entities support up to CTAP2.2 and WebAuthnL2 (i.e., the latest and supposedly most secure FIDO2 protocol versions).
+Next, we describe each entity.
+The attacker models are presented in Sections~\ref{subsec:ci-am} and~\ref{subsec:ac-am} as they are specific to the CI and AC attacks.

-\textbf{Authenticator} The authenticator is a FIDO2 \emph{roaming} authenticator: a physical device carried around by the user that can be connected to the client (e.g., a USB/NFC dongle).
+\textbf{Authenticator}.
+The authenticator is a FIDO2 authenticator: a user device that can be connected to the client (e.g., a USB/NFC dongle).
 The authenticator runs a CTAP server that exposes the CTAP Authenticator API.
-The API is accessible over USB, NFC, and BLE, which are the standard CTAP transports.
-The authenticator supports FIDO2's \emph{UP} (e.g., via a button press) and \emph{UV} (e.g., via a user PIN) user authorization mechanisms.
+The API is accessible over USB, NFC, and BLE.
+The authenticator supports FIDO2's \emph{UP} and \emph{UV} user authorization mechanisms.
 It stores discoverable credentials and the credential master key.

-\textbf{Client} The client is a FIDO2 client handling the communication between the authenticator and the relying party.
+\textbf{Client}.
+The client is a FIDO2 client handling the communication between the authenticator and the relying party.
 It exposes a CTAP client to the authenticator and a WebAuthn client to the relying party.
 The client could be a web browser, a mobile app for Android~\cite{app-feitian-android} or iOS~\cite{app-feitian-ios}, or a command line tool like the Yubico CLI~\cite{cli-yubico}.

-\textbf{Relying party} The relying party is an online service that relies on FIDO2 passwordless or multi-factor authentication.
-It runs a WebAuthn server that responds to FIDO2 registration and authentication requests over TLS from the client.
+\textbf{Relying party}.
+The relying party is an online service that relies on FIDO2 passwordless or multi-factor authentication.
+It runs a WebAuthn server that responds to FIDO2 registration and authentication requests.
 The relying party stores \seqsplit{non-discoverable} credentials, and user and credential identifiers.
+The relying party communicates with the client using TLS.
 Offline operations on the authenticator, like deleting discoverable credentials, indirectly affect the relying party by making the user unable to log into their online service.